Digital Preservation 2023 - Communities of Time and Place

 About the NDSA and Digital Preservation 2023

-The NDSA is a consortium of 276 organizations committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations.
+The NDSA is a consortium of 278 organizations committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations.
 It is an affiliate organization of CLIR and DLF.
 The NDSA strives to create a safe, accessible, welcoming, and inclusive event, and operates under the DLF Forum’s Code of Conduct.

-Efforts are underway for planning Digital Preservation 2023 which will be held November 15th-16th in St. Louis, Missouri.
-The Conference Venue and accommodations will be at the St. Louis Union Hotel.
-Details are available on the DLF Forum website.
+Digital Preservation 2023: Communities of Time and Place will be held November 15th-16th in St. Louis, Missouri at the St. Louis Union Hotel.

 Keynote Speaker: Dr. Jamie Lee